 Standard or P-mount Cartridge

-The majority of record players are equipped with standard or universal cartridges that are mounted onto them.
+Standard or universal cartridges are mounted in the majority of record players.
 How to determine that your cart is standard?
 They are connected to the tonearm via 2 vertical screws and 4 wires.

 P-mount cartridge is hooked up to the tonearm directly via 4 pins (T4P plug) on its back without any additional adjustments.

-Certain users may lack the confidence to accurately identify the type of cartridge.
+Some users are not sure of their ability to determine the type of cart correctly.
 In this case, they can find out the information in the manual or on the manufacturer’s website.

 Moving Magnet (MM) or Moving Coil (MC)